-- Self-possessed: Dictionary definition of self-possessed is “having or showing control of one’s feelings, behaviour, etc.; composed; poised.”
+- Self-possessed: Dictionary definition of self-possessed is “having or showing control of one’s feelings, behavior, etc.; composed; poised.”
 Extroverts like to talk thoroughly to solve a problem, an introvert feels lost in their mind when solving problems takes a verbal route.
 They like to process information internally instead of thinking out loud.

 - Self-reflective: Extroverts will first say “what do you think” whereas introverts say “what do I think”.
 Telling an introvert to just take the leap is to ask them to stop breathing.
 In the world of ‘just do it’, introverts are more likely to say ‘just a little while’.
 Introverts value planning and do not like surprises on the way.
 Improvisation per se is not what introverts want, they prefer a deliberate plan of action.

-With these traits some of the most common challenges you will face as an introvert are:
+Challenges you will face as an introvert

 - Finding the voice: Because of the prevalent social dynamic, being an introvert is something he/she tried to fix.
 But doing what you talk about does not ring true and hence is going to be less effective.
 The challenge is to embrace the fact that you are introverted and focus on the strengths.